Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Safety First: Lockout/Tagout

-• Always lock/tag out before maintenance.
+• Always lock or label before maintenance.

 • Keep the area around the granulator clean.